 People across Washington are also encouraged to use the employment and volunteer services.
 They provide a way to help the individual find meaningful work and keep their skills current, all while they continue to contribute to their local community.

 Community Information and Assistance is provided by agency on aging specialists.
 They will listen to your needs, and help you find solutions to your emergency.
 So whether your need is financial (such as rent, unpaid utility bills, or free medications) or non-monetary, the specialist can help you find assistance programs and resources to help.
+They also focus on families facing a shut off off their power, and that need legal aid in washington.
 Many locations will also even help seniors complete benefit forms and applications.
 Dial 360-485-9761 to find a local office.

 Get information on Home Repair Programs in Washington.
 Some agency on aging offices will even use the services of highly skilled Repair Technicians to help seniors make minor carpentry, plumbing and electrical repairs to their homes, and also safety items such as handrails, wheelchair ramps, and grab bars.